ikding/data_sci_job_search/slideshow.md

 * Very company and job family specific

 ---
-### Behavioral Interview:

-* The behavioral questions are asked to figure out if you work will with others, how you handle conflicts, etc
-* Employers wants to know you behaved in the past in order to predict your future with them
-* Make sure to back up your answers with examples!
-(If you can tell a convincing story, even better)
-* One popular approach to is to use the STAR (Situation / Task / Action / Result) format
-  * Situation: context of your story
-  * Task: what was required of you
-  * Activity: what you actually did
-  * Result: how well the situation played out

----
 ### Your question for them:

-* A job interview is a two-way process in which two parties (you and your potential employer) decide if they want to "go steady".
+* A job interview is a two-way process
-* Make sure you have done some research on the company (and the interviewers) before your on-site interview, so that the Q&A time can be spent on things that aren't public knowledge.
+* Make sure you have done some research on the company (and the interviewers) before your on-site interview
 * Well-thought and well-prepared questions for them will:
-  * shows them that you are genuinely interested in the job and the company (and have done your homework before the interview)
+  * shows them that you are genuinely interested in the job and the company
   * provide you the best chance to collect information to make an informed decision.
 * Having no questions at all does NOT show well - you will be passed as not-prepared, not-interested, or both.